StanfordBDHG/LifeSpace/README.md

 ## Development

-See [SETUP.md] for information on how to set the application up for development.
+See [SETUP.md](SETUP.md) for information on how to set the application up for local development.

 ## Contributors